vaibhavshirole/LivePhotoBridge/README.md

-ApplePhotoMuxer
+LivePhotoBridge
 ================
-Convert Apple Live Photos into Google Motion Photos.
-This version is made specifically for macOS because I wanted to make sure there is .HEIC support and avoid making cross-platform GUI.
-Linux and Windows support is completely possible, and can probably even work if you sub in LinuxConverter.py's methods but I don't have anything but a Mac so can't test.
+Retain Apple Live Photos when transferring from iPhone to Pixel's Motion Photos.

+This version is made specifically for macOS because I wanted to make sure there is .HEIC support and a stable GUI.
+Linux and Windows support is completely possible, and can probably even work if you sub in ./converters/LinuxConverter.py for the Mac version but I don't have anything but a Mac so I can't test it.

 > This is a fork of MotionPhotoMuxer found [here](https://github.com/mihir-io/MotionPhotoMuxer)
 >
-> As described in the credits of MotionPhotoMuxer, this wouldn't have been possible without the excellent writeup on the process of working with Motion Photos [here](https://medium.com/android-news/working-with-motion-photos-da0aa49b50c).
+> As described in the credits of MotionPhotoMuxer, this wouldn't have been possible without the excellent writeup on the process of working with MicroVideo [here](https://medium.com/android-news/working-with-motion-photos-da0aa49b50c), along with the blog detailing the update to the format called MotionPhotos [here](https://timojyrinki.gitlab.io/hugo/post/2021-03-30-pixel-motionphoto-microvideo-file-formats/)
 >
 > Also, I got py3env2 working with help found [here](https://stackoverflow.com/a/72088586) in case anyone gets stuck :)